frameworklori/lori-framework-site/docs/modules/LORI-CLIMATE-GOV/CASE020A_DataTables/W4_ReclaimedSystems.md

 ## Description
-Records recycled water use and infrastructure from 2020-2025, analyzing contributions to firefighting water availability, linked to W3 (water resources).
+Records recycled water use and infrastructure from 2020-2025, analyzing contributions to firefighting water (W3) and ethical tensions (CASE-020A: urban vs. rural, privatization risks), emphasizing equitable distribution for fire-risk zones and climate justice (LORI-CASE-020 ECJ).

 ## Data Table